-In most cases, sequence assembly will yield multiple contigs rather than a "perfect" single contig.
-DNASTAR offers two methods for filling in (AKA "closing") the gaps between contigs:
+In most cases, de novo sequence assembly will yield multiple contigs rather than a "perfect" single contig.
+DNASTAR offers several methods for filling in (AKA "closing") the gaps between contigs:

-- In SeqMan NGen, using the Hybrid reference-guided/de novo genome assembly workflow.
-For information on this method, see the SeqMan NGen help. - In SeqMan Ultra, using the Contig > Add Sequences to Close Gap command.
-This method works only for .sqd files (not .assembly files) that contain mate-pair data.
-This is the method that will be discussed below.
+- SeqMan NGen supports a Hybrid reference-guided/de novo genome assembly workflow.
+For information on this method, see the SeqMan NGen help. - SeqMan Ultra offers three ways to close gaps, as shown in the following video.
+One of these methods is described step-by-step in the section below the video.